US Supreme Court Will Revisit Ruling On Collecting Internet Sales Tax - Slashdot

 Not quote right.
 Some states and localities have sales tax some states have "use tax" they are not the same.
 In the case of a sales tax, the sale is taxed, in the case of a use tax the receipt is taxed.
 You cannot be required to pay a sales tax on a purchase made across state lines by anyone but the feds, it would violate interstate commerce.
 You can be required to pay a use tax to your own state or municipality.

-Not a Constitutional issue (Score:3)
+Not a Constitutional issue (Score:4, Insightful)

 The root problem is not a Constitutional one.
 The question is this: with an internet (or snail mail) retailer, where does the transaction take place?
 Purchaser lives CA, seller lives in NV, billing address is in CA, shipping address is in CA. If this is considered a NV sale, CA can't collect sales tax.
 If it's considered a CA sale, they can.